UPPMAX/uppmax_intro_cases/docs/linux_basics.md

 ### rmdir — delete an empty directory

-- We eed another command to delete directories
+- We need another command to delete directories

 ```bash
 $ rmdir this_is_empty